Karim-Abdel-Hakim-Amer/Rail-fence-cipher--IMG---GUI-/README.md

-Basic implementation of rail fence cipher for images TKinter used for a very simple GUI
+Basic implementation of rail fence cipher for images, TKinter used for a very simple GUI